 Tiny House Zoning Laws & Regulations

-TL;DR: The 2026 Zoning Landscape
+TLDR: The 2026 Zoning Reality

-1. Understanding Tiny House Zoning in 2026
+1. Decoding Tiny House Zoning

 2. Key Tiny House Zoning Concepts

-Appendix Q (IRC)
+IRC Appendix Q

 Accessory Dwelling Units (ADUs)

-3. The Tiny House Permit & Approval Process
+3. The Tiny House Permit Roadmap

 4. Browse Zoning Regulations by State

-5. Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 6. Official Resources & Organizations